Hpauric/hpauric.github.io/_posts/2017-05-27-Graph-Theory.md

 So what exactly is graph theory?
 Well first of all, computer science graphs have nothing to do with your garden variety real-life graphs.
 These graphs are effectively ways to represent a bunch of dots connected by lines.
 Think of a map of cities connected by roads.
 Got that?
 Now replace "city" with "node", and "road" with "edge".
 Now you're talking graph language!

-The first thing you need to do to understand graphy theory is use a tool to represent these graphs, otherwise you'll go insane with confusion.
+The first thing you need to do to understand graph theory is use a tool to visually represent graphs, otherwise you'll go insane with confusion.
 My favorite tool is [VisuAlgo](https://visualgo.net/en/graphds) (see what they did there?).
 The runner-up prize goes to [Graph Online](http://graphonline.ru/en/).

 VisuAlgo is great because you can create your own graphs and see how they are represented in the three different ways: